Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Calculation of Optical conductivity in VBS state using bond operator mean-field theory

-Since the triplon excitations are gapped, at low frequencies we expect that the matrix elements corresponding to the creation of the minimum number of {triplons} dominate the optical response.
-Hence, we only {consider} the quadratic part $\mathbfcal{P}^{(2)}$, which induces two-triplon excitations from the ground state.
-Then, the matrix element of the polarization operator is given by where $\mathcal{I}_{ij}^{(2)}$ is the quadratic part of $\mathcal{I}_{ij}$ in terms of {the} $t$-bosons.
-Plugging this into (\ref{eq:Re_sigma_final}), we have {the} following expression for the optical conductivity:
+where $\mathbfcal{P}^{(n)}$ denotes the contribution from terms containing $n$-triplon excitations.
+The absence of $\mathbfcal{P}^{(0)}$ term suggests that there is no polarization response in the ground state.
+This is due to the fact that there is no quadratic term in $s$ operator in Eq. (\ref{eq:bond_op}).

-In {this} expression, the excited states $| \tilde{\psi}_n \rangle$ are constrained into the two-triplon states with the zero momentum and zero spin $z$-component since the ground state $| \tilde{\psi}_0 \rangle$ has zero value for the momentum and spin $z$-component and the polarization operator $\mathbfcal{P}$ preserves both quantities. {Consequently, $\omega_n$ is the associated two-triplon excitation energy.}
+Since the triplon excitations are gapped, at low frequencies, we expect that the matrix elements corresponding to creations of the minimum number of triplons dominate the optical response.
+Hence, we only consider the quadratic part $\mathbfcal{P}^{(2)}$, which is concerned with two-triplon excitations from the ground state.
+Then, the matrix element of the polarization operator is given by where $\mathcal{I}_{ij}^{(2)}$ is the quadratic part of $\mathcal{I}_{ij}$ in terms of the $t$-bosons.
+Plugging this into Eq. (\ref{eq:Re_sigma_final}), we have the following expression for the optical conductivity:

-\section{Optical conductivity in deformed kagome lattice antiferromagnet Rb$_2$Cu$_3$SnF$_{12}$}
+In this expression, the excited states $| \psi_n \rangle$ are constrained to the two-triplon states with the zero momentum and zero spin $z$-component since the ground state $| \psi_0 \rangle$ has zero value for the momentum and spin $z$-component and the polarization operator $\mathbfcal{P}$ preserves both quantities.
+Consequently, $\omega_n$ is the associated two-triplon excitation energy.

-{Having derived the form of the optical conductivity, we now show that measurements {of the optical conductivity} can yield useful information about VBS ordered ground states in frustrated magnets.
-We first focus on the compound Rb$_2$Cu$_3$SnF$_{12}$, which is {a spin-1/2} antiferromagnet on {a} deformed Kagome lattice.
-Before sketching out our calculation, we give a brief description of the compound.}
+\section{Optical conductivity in deformed Kagome lattice antiferromagnet Rb$_2$Cu$_3$SnF$_{12}$}

+Having derived the form of the optical conductivity, we now show that measurements of the optical conductivity can yield useful information about VBS ordered ground states in frustrated magnets.
+We first focus on the compound Rb$_2$Cu$_3$SnF$_{12}$, which is a spin-1/2 antiferromagnet on a deformed Kagome lattice.
+Before sketching out our calculation, we give a brief description of the compound.
 The system has 12-site unit cell as shown in Fig. \ref{fig:deformed_kagome_lattice}.
 The lattice vectors are given by

 where $a$ is the lattice spacing in the Kagome lattice.
-Due to lattice deformation from the ideal {K}agome lattice structure, there are four different types of couplings for $J_{ij}$ and ${\bf D}_{ij}$, respectively (see Fig. \ref{fig:deformed_kagome_lattice}).
+Due to lattice deformation from the ideal Kagome lattice structure, there are four different types of couplings for $J_{ij}$ and ${\bf D}_{ij}$, respectively (see Fig. \ref{fig:deformed_kagome_lattice}).